asllop/OpenAVT-iOS/README.md

 #### Custom Instrument Elements

-OpenAVT provides a set of trackers, hubs, metricalcs and backends, that cover a wide range os possibilities, but not all.
-For this reason the most inetresting capability it offers is its flexibility to accept custom implementations of these elements.
+OpenAVT provides a set of trackers, hubs, metricalcs, and backends, that cover a wide range of possibilities, but not all.
+For this reason, the most interesting capability it offers is its flexibility to accept custom implementations of these elements.

 TODO: explain how to create custom stuff.